tutumcloud/mysql-backup/README.md

 See the list of backups, you can run:

     docker exec tutum-backup ls /backup

+> Note that `tutum-backup` is a docker container name assigned previously with `--name` option.

 To restore database from a certain backup, simply run: